Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.
+- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies' 5.20 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.20 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to allow 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Freeland gets the start for the Rockies, his 12th of the season.
-He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.
+- Lamet makes his first start of the season for the Rockies.

-- The left-hander's most recent time out was on Thursday against the Miami Marlins, when he tossed five innings, surrendering two earned runs while giving up seven hits.
+- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 12 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.